code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ---

+# The Benefits of Adding EV Stations
+* Gives the environmental program extra credibility.
+* Makes the campus more desirable for prospective faculty, staff, and students.
+* Keeps UHart contemporary with other local academic institutions.
+* Gives the impression that UHart keeps abreast of upward trends in transportation.

+---

 ## A Partial List of Local Colleges/Universities With EV Chargers?
 | School | Amt of Chargers | Public or Private | Fee | Comment |
 |--------|:---------------:|:-----------------:|:---:|:-------:|